New to Hiring Refugees?

 National in scope but with local understanding, Higher can match companies with prospective employees and provide support services that improve job retention rates.
 The match is accomplished with partnerships with local resettlement agencies and ethnic-community organizations along with an in-depth knowledge of local labor market conditions and corporate staffing needs.
 Higher provides education and outreach to build community support, identifies existing resources that can be utilized by new employees, and endorses the corporate responsibility of companies that hire new Americans.

 Higher wants to connect your company with motivated workers today.
 Across the United States, businesses like yours have found refugees to be dependable, hard-working, and knowledgeable employees.
 In fact, many employers are quick to report that their refugee workers are some of the best members of their team!
-Let us know what your employment needs are here, and we will be in touch with some solutions.
+Let us know what your employment needs are by sending us an email here, and we will be in touch with some solutions.

 Looking for a guide on how to hire refugees?
 Recently, the TENT Foundation and Lutheran Immigration and Refugee Service published a very helpful guidebook for employees.
 This guidebook outlines essential information on the logistics, benefits, challenges and solutions related to refugee recruitment and employment retention in the United States.
 Click here for access to the report or visit the Resources page on the TENT Foundation’s site.